ckobayashi714/DinoMaze/README.md

 ## Description

-The player (Dino) moves about the screen using the arrow or WASD keys to collect mushrooms.
-To win the game, the player must collect at least 5 mushrooms and exit the maze before the timer runs out.
+The player (Green Dino) moves about the screen using the arrow or WASD keys to collect mushrooms.
+To win the game, the player must collect more mushrooms than the AI PC Player and exit the maze before the PC Player catches him or the timer runs out.

 __Gameplay:__

-+ Use keyboard keys to collect *at least* 5 mushrooms
++ Use keyboard keys to collect *more* mushrooms than the blue Dino
 + Keep track of the countdown timer
-+ Exit the maze before time runs out
++ Exit the maze before time runs out or the blue Dino catches him

 ## Visuals